RobbeDenis/brain-needle/README.md

 # brain-needle
 Brain-needle is a brainfuck interpreter and compiler for x86-64 assembly.
-The reason for making this project is to familiarise myself with rust and learn the basics of creating a modular basic compiler.
+The reason for making this project is to learn some rust and the basics of creating a modular compiler.

 ## Implemented
 - Tokenization [`src/bnlex.rs`](src/bnlex.rs)